jessezach/RobotEyes/README.md

 - Call the `Open Eyes` keyword after opening the browser in your selenium test.
 - Use the `Capture Full Screen` and `Capture Element` keywords to capture images.
 - Call the `Compare Images` keyword at the end of the test to compare all the images captured in the respective test.
-- Once done running the tests, view the test report within the specified results folder or execute the report generator script and pass the path to output directory to generate report manually.
+- Once done running the tests, execute the report generator script and pass the path to output directory to generate report manually.
 Eg:<br/>
 ```
     reportgen --baseline=<baseline image directory> --results=<output directory>
 ```
-- A custom report will be generated within the specified results folder (or root).
+- A custom report will be generated at the root of your project.
 ## Usage Guide
 This guide contains the suggested steps to efficently integrate `RobotEyes` library into your Robot Framework test development workflow.<br/>
 It also serves as documentation to clarify how this library functions on a high level.